-At Amblecote, we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
+At Amblecote, we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers, agency staff or other contracted staff.
 Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors (contact details below).